Skip to Content

 Minor Illusion: Uses in Combat

 The sections above cover what Minor Illusion is and what it can or can’t do.
-To make the most of the spell in combat can require some finesse, but the setup is well worth it.
-The rules on unseen attackers and targets states, “when a creature can’t see you, you have advantage on the attack rolls against it.”
+Making the most of the spell in combat can require some finesse, but the setup is well worth it.
+The rules on unseen attackers and targets states, “When a creature can’t see you, you have advantage on the attack rolls against it.”
 Simple enough, throw up the Minor Illusion of a wall in front of you and attack through it.

 Final Thoughts